 Teiya Kasahara 笠原 貞野

-Nikkei Canadian settler Teiya Kasahara 笠原 貞野 (they/them) is a queer/trans non-binary opera singer and theatre creator based in Tkarón:to (Toronto).
-Recently featured in the CBC short-doc OPERA TRANS*FORMED, Teiya is a graduate of the Canadian Opera Company Ensemble Studio and the 2022 recipient of the Joseph S. Stauffer Prize in Music (Canada Council for the Arts).
+Nikkei Canadian settler Teiya Kasahara 笠原 貞野 (they/he) is a trans(masc) non-binary opera singer and theatre creator based in Tkarón:to (Toronto), and is the creator-performer of the critically acclaimed operatic play The Queen In Me.
+Recently featured in the CBC short-doc OPERA TRANS*FORMED, Teiya is a graduate of the Canadian Opera Company Ensemble Studio and a recent recipient of the Joseph S. Stauffer Prize in Music from the Canada Council for the Arts.

 During the global pandemic (2020-2021), Teiya also created their first video series 19 VIDEOS FOR COVID-19 which garnered them the nickname, “the balcony soprano” (Toronto Star).
-Other content during this period included the digital debut of the ongoing Butterfly Project (Confluence Concerts, Amplified Opera), and various digital offerings including S.O.S.: Sketch Opera Singers (Tapestry Opera), Electric Messiah (Soundstreams), and Symphonic Pride (Vancouver Symphony Orchestra).
+Other content during this period included the digital debut of the ongoing Butterfly Project (Confluence Concerts, Amplified Opera), and various digital offerings including S.O.S.
+Sketch Opera Singers (Tapestry Opera), Electric Messiah (Soundstreams), and Symphonic Pride (Vancouver Symphony Orchestra).

-January 2024
+September 2024

 Not to be altered or copied without permission.